TYPO3-Solr/ext-solr/Documentation/Introduction/Index.rst

 Indexed Search.
 With the initial public release at T3CON09 in Frankfurt, Germany that goal was reached and even passed by adding features which Indexed Search does not support.

+With EXT:solr it is simple to build a search for a TYPO3 website, that allows you to index any kind of TYPO3 records with TCA configuration and pages.
+The results can be rendered with flexible fluid templates, to render the results as you need them.

 Feature List
 ------------